Lilly7084/TEC-Redshift-Disk-Specification/README.md

   - (Byte[]) Arbitrary, non-terminated ASCII or UTF-8 data
 - (Table{Object}) Complex data type used to store arrays of objects
   - (Int) Number of entries
-  - (TableEntry{Object}[]) For each entry:
+  - For each entry:
     - (Int) Entry index, starting at 0
 	- (Object) Entry data

 # Raw disk image data
 The data on the disk image itself consists of the following:
+- For each file stored on the disk:
 	- (Int) Length of the compressed solution data
 	- (Int) 16-bit [Fletcher's checksum](https://en.wikipedia.org/wiki/Fletcher's_checksum) of the compressed solution data, stored in a 32-bit Int, for some reason
 	- (Byte[]) Compressed solution data
 	- Any data you might find after this point is irrelevant garbage data.
 Just don't use it - If you're reading the disk in real time, you should just stop at this point.
+- (Int) Constant 0, to signal that no more files exist on the disk
+- (Byte[]) Garbage data, running until the end of the disk

 The solution data is compressed using Zlib / DEFLATE, to save disk space.

 # Decompressed image data
+You don't necessarily have to store a file in this format (.SOLUTION).
+The microdisk can store any file, provided the compressed file is smaller than the remaining space on the disk. *Yes, this includes other PNG images, go on and make the Matryoshka disk image of your dreams!*

 As mentioned at the start, the decompressed image data is just a .SOLUTION file.
 I'd imagine that, since Zachtronics already made a file format just to hold user code, they decided to not make **another** format just to load onto the disks, and instead just loaded a compressed copy of a .SOLUTION file onto the disk.

 The .SOLUTION file format consists of a **header** and one or more **agents**, stuck together with no delimiters or padding.